gbmhunter/MIOStream/README.rst

 ========= ========== ===========================================================================================
 Version   Date       Comment
 ========= ========== ===========================================================================================
-v1.0.2.0  2014-10-29 Fixed code dependencies section in the README, still has information about MString in there, closes #4.
+v1.1.0.0  2014-10-29 Added an implementation of OStream which used std::ostream as it's output and added example to README, closes #7.
+Added ability to specify the number of decimal places for a IOStream, closes #6.
+Dropped the 'I' from 'IOStream' and 'IOStringStream' as they are both output streams only, closes #8. v1.0.2.0  2014-10-29 Fixed code dependencies section in the README, still has information about MString in there, closes #4.
 Dropped the 'M' from the classes MIOStream and MIOStringStream, closes #5. v1.0.1.0  2014-10-12 Add the capability to insert integers and floats into a MIOStream, closes #1. v1.0.0.0  2014-10-12 Initial commit, basic MIOStream and MIOStringStream objects have been implemented with one unit test.